skip to main content

 click for a larger image of item #32868, The Last Worthless Evening Boston, Godine, (1986).
 A collection of four novellas and two stories by one of the writers who helped to resurrect the short story as a literary form in America in the 1970s and 80s.
 This copy is inscribed by Dubus to Kurt Vonnegut: "For Kurt/ with gratitude to my old neighbor and with my deep love -/ Andre/ 1 February 1987."
 Additionally signed in full on the title page.
 Laid in is a carbon receipt for travel on the Eastern Airlines Shuttle on February 5th, signed by Vonnegut.
 Also laid in is a silent auction bidding form for two round trip tickets on Pan Am Airlines, to benefit The Friends of Andre Dubus Literary Series.
 Dubus was severely injured when he went to the aid of a disabled motorist and was himself hit by a car, causing him to lose one leg and the use of his other.
 A number of writer friends, spearheaded by Vonnegut, John Updike and several others, arranged a series of literary events to benefit Dubus and help offset his medical bills.
 Dubus and Vonnegut had gotten to know each other decades earlier, in the 1960s, at the Iowa Writers Workshop, where Vonnegut was teaching and Dubus was a student, at time Dubus refers to when he mentions his "old neighbor."
 An excellent association copy between two of the most highly regarded American writers of the second half of the 20th century.
 A fine copy in a good dust jacket, with several jagged tears. [#032868] SOLD

 click for a larger image of item #914648, Mystery Girls' Circus and College of Conundrum Ames Lake/Portland/Washington, D.C., M. Kimberly Press, 1991.
 An artist's book by the author of Geek Love, among others.
-One of 125 copies printed for the National Museum of Women in the Arts as the 1991 Library Fellows Artists' Book, the second volume in that prestigious series.
+One of 125 copies printed for the National Museum of Women in the Arts as a Library Fellows Artists' Book.
 Of each title produced, the artist received 25 copies and the Library Fellows each received a copy, leaving only a very small number available for sale.
-Signed by Dunn and by Mare Blocker, a highly praised book artist and Dunn's collaborator on this project.
-Elaborately printed and bound, with numerous woodcuts, color illustrations, fold outs, etc. Fine. [#914648] $1,500
+Signed by Dunn and by Mare Blocker, Dunn's collaborator on this project.
+Elaborately printed and bound, with numerous woodcuts, color illustrations, and fold outs.
+Fine. [#914648] $1,500

 click for a larger image of item #29870, Signed Photograph Undated.
 An 8" x 10" black-and-white glossy photo of the Nobel Laureate, taken during the Rolling Thunder Revue tour in late 1975 or early 1976, with Allen Ginsberg in the foreground.
 Ginsberg was on the tour for most of the 1975 dates but seldom performed his readings or recitations; he did typically join Dylan and others for the finale of Dylan's set, a performance of Woody Guthrie's "This Land is Your Land."
 Signed by Dylan.
 Signature in blue ink across the dark shadows on his face, not readily apparent.
 Fine.
 A nice memento of a legendary musical odyssey and, with Dylan's barely visible signature, perhaps another indication of the performer's famous ambivalence toward fame as well as toward his audiences, including the person for whom he autographed this photo. [#029870] SOLD